musamasarfraz/Experimenting-with-GANs/README.md

-# Experiments-with-GAN
+# Experiments-with-VAE
-I am experimenting with GANs to explore its use cases.
+I am experimenting with variational auto encoders to explore its use cases.